 4. Consider Identity Theft Protection

-You’ll need to monitor your accounts and credit report for a while, but there are tools that can help.
+You’ll need to monitor your accounts and credit reports for a while, but there are tools that can help.
 One of the best investments you can make is identity theft protection.
 This ensures that if someone uses your data to set up new accounts or request loans, you’ll be covered.

-How to Prevent Bank Account Number Theft
+How to Prevent Bank Account Number Theft?

 Of course, the easiest way to deal with bank account number theft is to ensure it never happens in the first place.
 Easier said than done, right?
 Maybe, but there are some steps you can take to reduce your risks.